-Collection contains original manuscripts of music and published music.
+The collection contains original manuscripts of music and published music.
 It includes songs about Arkansas, music by Arkansans, and music in Arkansas.
 Music is arranged alphabetically by title.

-Collection contains yearbooks, newsletters, conference reports, etc. concerning patriotic organizations in Arkansas.
+The collection contains yearbooks, newsletters, conference reports, etc. concerning patriotic organizations in Arkansas.

 This collection contains poetry and short fiction pieces by Arkansas authors, about Arkansas, or published by Arkansas companies.